RedisJSON/RedisJSON/docs/commands.md

 [Array][4] of [Bulk Strings][3], specifically, each string is the JSON serialization of each JSON value matching a path.

 When using a JSONPath (as opposed to the legacy path) the root of the matching values is always an array.
-As opposed to the legacy path, wich returns a single value.
+As opposed to the legacy path, which returns a single value.

 If there are multiple paths mixing both legacy path and JSONPath, the returned value conforms to the JSONPath version (an array of values).